gica3618/pythonradex/README.txt

 python setup.py install

-For more details, please refer to the documentation.
+For more details, please refer to the documentation: http://pythonradex.readthedocs.io/